-Playboy is a large, global consumer lifestyle company marketing its brands through a wide range of direct-to-consumer products, licensing initiatives, digital subscriptions and content, and location-based entertainment.
-Playboy reaches millions of consumers worldwide with products across four key market categories: Sexual Wellness, including intimacy products and lingerie; Style and Apparel, including a variety of apparel and accessories products for men and women; Gaming and Lifestyle, such as digital gaming, hospitality and spirits; and, Beauty and Grooming, including fragrance, skincare, grooming and cosmetics for women and men.
+We are a large, global consumer lifestyle company marketing our brands through a wide range of direct-to-consumer products, licensing initiatives, digital subscriptions and content, and location-based entertainment.
+We reach millions of consumers worldwide with products across four key market categories: Sexual Wellness, including intimacy products and lingerie; Style and Apparel, including a variety of apparel and accessories products for men and women; Gaming and Lifestyle, such as digital gaming, hospitality and spirits; and, Beauty and Grooming, including fragrance, skincare, grooming and cosmetics for women and men.

-Playboy has three reportable segments: Licensing, Direct-to-Consumer, and Digital Subscriptions and Content.
+We have three reportable segments: Licensing, Direct-to-Consumer, and Digital Subscriptions and Content.
 The Licensing segment derives revenue from trademark licenses for third-party consumer products and location-based entertainment businesses.
-The Direct-to-Consumer segment derives its revenue from sales of consumer products sold directly to consumers through Playboy's own online channels or through third party retailers.
-The Digital Subscriptions and Content segment derives revenue from the subscription of Playboy programming which is distributed through various channels, including websites and domestic and international television, and from trademark licenses for online gaming.
+The Direct-to-Consumer segment derives its revenue from sales of consumer products sold directly to consumers through our own online channels or through third party retailers.
+The Digital Subscriptions and Content segment derives revenue from the subscription of our programming which is distributed through various channels, including websites and domestic and international television, and from trademark licenses for online gaming.

-Merger with MCAC
+Business Combination with MCAC

-On September 30, 2020, Playboy entered into an agreement and plan of merger ("Merger Agreement"), with Mountain Crest Acquisition Corp., a publicly-traded special purpose acquisition company incorporated in Delaware, ("MCAC"), MCAC Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of MCAC ("Merger Sub"), and Dr. Suying Liu, the Chief Executive Officer of MCAC.
+On September 30, 2020, Playboy entered into an agreement and plan of merger ("Merger Agreement"), with our predecessor, Mountain Crest Acquisition Corp, a publicly-traded special purpose acquisition company incorporated in Delaware, ("MCAC"), MCAC Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of MCAC ("Merger Sub"), and Dr. Suying Liu, the Chief Executive Officer of MCAC.
 Pursuant to the Merger Agreement, at the closing of the transactions contemplated thereby, Merger Sub would merge with and into Playboy (the "Merger") with Playboy surviving the Merger as a wholly-owned subsidiary of MCAC (the "Business Combination").
-Under the Merger Agreement, MCAC agreed to acquire all of the outstanding shares of Playboy common stock for approximately \$381.3 million in aggregate consideration, comprising (i) 23,920,000 shares of MCAC common stock, based on a price of \$10.00 per share, subject to adjustment, and (ii) the assumption of no more than \$142.1 million of Playboy net debt (the "Net Debt Target").
-The number of shares issued at closing was subject to adjustment at a rate of one share of MCAC Common Stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of shares would be increased) the Net Debt Target.
-The Merger was subject to certain closing conditions, including stockholder approval, no material adverse effects with respect to Playboy, and MCAC capital requirements.
+Under the Merger Agreement, MCAC acquired all of the outstanding shares of Playboy's common stock for approximately \$381.3 million in aggregate consideration, comprising (i) 23,920,000 shares of MCAC common stock, based on a price of \$10.00 per share, subject to adjustment, and (ii) the assumption of no more than \$142.1 million of Playboy net debt (the "Net Debt Target").
+The number of shares issued at closing was subject to adjustment at a rate of one share of MCAC Common Stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of shares would be reduced) or less than (in which case the number of shares would be reduced) or less than (in which case the number of shares 10, 2021.

-Playboy's options and restricted stock units ("RSUs") that were outstanding as of immediately prior to the closing of the Business Combination were accelerated and fully vested.
-Each outstanding option was assumed by MCAC and automatically converted into an option to purchase such number of shares of MCAC's common stock equal to the product of (x) the merger consideration and (y) the option holder's respective percentage of the merger consideration.
+Playboy's options and restricted stock units ("RSUs") that were outstanding as of immediately prior to the closing of the Business Combination, other than the Pre-Closing options granted to Playboy's Chief Executive Officer in January 2021, were accelerated and fully vested.
+Each outstanding option was assumed by MCAC and automatically converted into an option to purchase such number of shares of our common stock equal to the product of (x) the merger consideration and (y) the option holder's respective percentage of the merger consideration.
 All RSUs that were then outstanding were terminated and shall be subsequently paid, in settlement, in shares of common stock equal to the product of (x) the merger consideration, and (y) the terminated RSU holder's respective percentage of the merger consideration.